 In this section we only discuss features of the data that are unique to Q12.
-For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Christiansen et al., 2013).
+For all other details about features present in the Kepler data, see the Data Characteristics Handbook (Van Cleve et al., 2016).

 Certain cadences are flagged to indicate a possible reduction of quality.
-See the QUALITY and SAP\QUALITY columns of the target pixel and light curve files, respectively.
+See the QUALITY and SAP_QUALITY columns of the target pixel and light curve files, respectively.
 Cadences with data anomalies that affect the entire focal plane are shown in the Figure below.
-The meaning of the flags are explained in the Data Characteristics Handbook (Christiansen et al., 2013) and Archive Manual (Thompson and Fraquelli, 2014).
+The meaning of the flags are explained in the Data Characteristics Handbook (Van Cleve et al., 2016) and Archive Manual (Thompson et al., 2016).

 Figure 17: An overview of the location of the data anomalies flagged in Q12.
-ARGABRIGHTENING refers to cadences where the multiple-channel Argabrightening flag (flag 0x07, decimal value 64) was set.